arcmaksim/KupchinoNews/README.md

 ### Supported versions of Android
 - Minimum: Android 4.1.x (API 16)
 - Target: Android 7.1 (API 25) <br />
-Note: ~97% of devices have API 16 and higher
+Note: ~97% of all devices have API 16 and higher

 ### Dependencies
 - commons-lang3-3.4.jar